hecatechin1/mx6doc/11-vbox.md

 ![](images/11-20.png)

 Open Vbox > Me, click Delete all local data, it will clear all local data and restore the Vbox to the unactivated status.
-Local data cannot recover after deletion, and please use this function carefully.
+Local data cannot recover after deletion, and please use this feature carefully.

 Note: If you turn on the Vbox Cloud account, it will pop up the window to let you confirm to delete the Cloud data or not; if you check it, the Cloud data will be deleted also.
 If you uncheck, the account will turn off sync automatically, then clear the local data.